Atulp1109/OIBGRIP/README.md

 # OIBGRIP
-Task of internship at Oasis Infobyte
+Tasks of internship at Oasis Infobyte